Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 Can you buy or offer a mixture of coaching, consulting, mentoring and training?

 Most coaches will do a bit of mentoring.
-Most Mentors will do a bit of training.
+Many mentors will do a bit of training.
 Most trainers will adapt their approach to their clients.
-Most Consultants will try and impart some skills and knowledge as part of what they do.
+And a lot of consultants will try and impart some knowledge based on their personal experience as part of what they do.

-One of the reasons I say that I work with ‘coach-shaped-people’ is because of the blurred lines between these four disciplines.
-Also, I often work with people who offer a range of services e.g. a leadership coach who’ll also provide corporate training and consulting.
+This is the reason I invented the phrase ‘coach-shaped-people’.
+Because of the blurred lines between these four things.
+Also, I often work with people who offer a range of services e.g. leadership coaches who offer private coaching as well as team facilitation and consulting.

-As for me, I’m mostly a consultant- specialising in service offer positioning, messaging and pricing.
-If the offer is solid I can then help people with how to promote and sell it in the most easeful way possible.
+As for me, I’m mostly a consultant — specialising in service offer positioning, messaging and pricing.
+If the offer is solid I can then help people with how to promote and sell it in the easiest way possible.

 But the coaching element of what I do is so important that I often call myself a marketing coach.